|Rank||First Lieutenant U.S. Air Force|

 National Defense Service Medal

 Republic of Korea War Service Medal

 United Nations Service Medal

-First Lieutenant Dees was the pilot of a F-84E Thunderjet fighter with the 430th Fighter-Bomber Squadron, 474th Fighter-Bomber Group.
-On October 9, 1952, while on a combat mission at the railroad yards at Sinyang, North Korea and as he delivered his bombs, his aircraft received a direct hit by anti-aircraft fire and augured into the ground.
-He was listed as Missing in Action.
-His remains were recovered on November 9, 1954 and identified on December 21, 2010.
+First Lieutenant Rudolph was the pilot of a F-86E Sabre Jet fighter bomber with the 39th Fighter-Interceptor Squadron, 51st Fighter-Interceptor Group.
+On June 19, 1953, while on a combat mission, his aircraft developed engine problems and crashed about four miles north-east of Namsi-Dong, North Korea.
+He was listed as Missing in Action and was presumed dead on June 20, 1954.
+His remains were not recovered.
 His name is inscribed on the Courts of the Missing at the Honolulu Memorial.